-(a) The prescription record of the transferred prescription shall include the following information:

-- 1. The word "VOID" is written on the face of the invalidated prescription order or recorded in a similar manner to "VOID" on a prescription order in a computer system meeting the requirements of s.
+- (a) The prescription record of the transferred prescription shall include the following information: - 1.
+The word "VOID" is written on the face of the invalidated prescription order or recorded in a similar manner to "VOID" on a prescription order in a computer system meeting the requirements of s.
 Phar 7.11 (2) (a). - 2.
 The name and address of the pharmacy to which it was transferred, the date and the first and last name of the pharmacist transferring the information are recorded on the invalidated prescription order or in a computer system meeting the requirements s.
 Phar 7.11 (2) (a). - (b) Unless a computer system meeting the requirements in sub.
 (4) is used, the transferred prescription order information shall include the following: - 1.
 The word "TRANSFER" on the face of the transferred prescription order or recorded in a similar manner in a computer system. - 2.
-The first and last name and address of the patient, the first and last name and address of the prescribing practitioner. - 3.
-Name, strength, form and quantity of the drug product or device prescribed and the directions for use. - 4.
+The first and last name and address of the patient, the first and last name and address of the prescribing practitioner.

+- 3. Name, strength, form and quantity of the drug product or device prescribed and the directions for use. - 4.
 The date of issuance of the original prescription order, the original prescription order number, the original number of refills authorized on the original prescription order and the date of original dispensing if the prescription order has previously been dispensed. - 5.
 The number of valid refills or total quantity remaining and the date of the last refill. - 6.
 The pharmacy's name and address from which the prescription order information was transferred. - 7.
 The first and last name of the pharmacist transferring and receiving the prescription order information.

-(3) CONTROLLED SUBSTANCES.
-The transfer of original prescription information for a controlled substance listed in Schedule III - V shall meet the following requirements:
+(3) CONTROLLED SUBSTANCES. (a) The electronic transfer of an original prescription information for initial dispensing of a controlled substance listed in ScheduleII HI V shallcomply with 21 CFR 1306. meet the following requirements: